Sam Pellettieri, Chair & CEO/CIO

 Sam is the Founder, CEO and Chief Investment Officer of Altema Asset Management Inc., an emerging alternative asset manager.

-In addition to his senior executive leadership roles he has managed money for some of Canada’s largest investment managers and funds.
+Sam has managed money for some of Canada’s largest investment managers and funds.
 This includes Investors Group, National Bank of Canada, and CI Investments.

 Successfully, Sam has cumulatively managed over $10 billion of assets and advised more than $50 billion.
 He has directly managed various Canadian, US, and Global equity and fixed income strategies using his unique quantamental investment process.